darktable-org/dtdocs/content/map/overview.md

 You can choose your provider from:
 OpenStreetMap, Maps-For-Free, OpenCycleMap, Public Transport, Google Maps, Google Satellite, Google Hybrid, Virtual Earth, Virtual Earth Satellite, Virtual Earth Hybrid.

-You can navigate within the map using either your mouse or using on screen controls.
+You can navigate within the map using either your mouse or using on screen controls:

 Left-click and drag to move the map; use the scroll-wheel to zoom in and out.
-A navigation area is located on top left of the map.
+Navigation buttons are located on top left of the map.
 The scale of the map is displayed at the bottom-left.
 At the bottom-right you can see the geographical coordinates for the center of the displayed map.

 Images that already have geo-location attributes in their metadata are displayed as small icons or thumbnails on the map.
 Images close to each other are grouped and a count of grouped images is displayed on the bottom-left corner.